 How Long Does Flexeril Stay in Your Saliva?

 Oral fluid tests tend to be more expensive than other types of biological samples.
-Saliva testing for Flexeril is uncommon.
-There is little information available about how long the drug is detectable in saliva.
+Saliva testing for Flexeril is uncommon, and there is little information available about how long the drug is detectable in saliva.
 But some sources suggest the drug can be found up to around 36 hours after consumption.

 Also, be aware that Flexeril is very similar in structure to tricyclic antidepressants (TCAs).
 Using Flexeril can trigger a false positive for a TCA.

-Every person is unique.
-So the rate at which the body processes Flexeril is not the same for everyone.
-How long it lasts in the body depends on various factors.
+The rate at which the body processes Flexeril is not the same for everyone.
+How long it lasts in the body depends on various factors, including:

 Treatment for Substance Use Disorders